 - Ask the Expert enables individuals to anonymously pose questions concerning transplantation and to have them answered by transplant specialists.

-- SupportLine unites patients and families with post-transplant patients who have gone through the transplant experience.
+- Supportline links transplant patients and their families with volunteers who have gone through the transplant experience.

-The Bone Marrow Foundation works to ensure that the information provided is accurate, timely and useful.
-However, the information contained on The Bone Marrow Foundation blog should not be considered medical guidance or professional advice.
-The Bone Marrow Foundation, its affiliates and agents, and any other party involved in the preparation or publication of this blog are not responsible for errors or omissions related to the information contained on this blog or for any actions taken resulting from the use of such information.
-By providing links to other web sites, The Bone Marrow Foundation does not endorse those organizations nor does it certify the accuracy or completeness of information provided on those sites.
-The Bone Marrow Foundation encourages you to direct any questions you have concerning your personal health to licensed physicians or other appropriate health care professionals.
+The Bone Marrow & Cancer Foundation works to ensure that the information provided is accurate, timely and useful.
+However, the information contained on the Bone Marrow & Cancer Foundation blog should not be considered medical guidance or professional advice.
+The Bone Marrow & Cancer Foundation, its affiliates and agents, and any other party involved in the preparation or publication of this blog are not responsible for errors or omissions related to the information contained on this blog or for any actions taken resulting from the use of such information.
+By providing links to other web sites, the Bone Marrow & Cancer Foundation does not endorse those organizations nor does it certify the accuracy or completeness of information provided on those sites.
+The Bone Marrow & Cancer Foundation encourages you to direct any questions you have concerning your personal health to licensed physicians or other appropriate health care professionals.